 |Integrated reporting and disclosure Board, GACC (including the Disclosure Committee)||DAC, SEC, GRCMC, GRHRC|

 With the exception of the three areas below, the Group has applied all the principles of King III throughout the year:

 - Information Technology Committee: The Chairman of the ITC is not an independent director.
-Our Board believes that Patrick Clackson, who is a Barclays PLC executive, is best placed to chair this committee, given his experience in banking and related systems as well as his ability to engage with and provide challenge to management on this topic.
+Our Board believes that Patrick Clackson has been well-placed to chair this committee, given his experience in banking and related systems, as well as his ability to engage with and provide challenge to management on this topic.

 Download our full King III checklist here

 Transition to King IV